teocomi/developer-rhino3d-com/_guide_topics/rhinocommon/registering-plugins-windows.md

 ## Finding the Rhino Registry Key

-Rhino plugins are registered at the following location in the Windows Registry:
+Rhino plugins are registered at the following location in the Windows Registry for system wide installations:

 `HKEY_LOCAL_MACHINE\Software\McNeel\Rhinoceros\6.0\Plug-ins`

+And for local user installations at (use this if your installer doesn't require admin privileges):

+`HKEY_CURRENT_USER\Software\McNeel\Rhinoceros\6.0\Plug-ins`

 ## Registering Your Plugin